24 - Hour Guide To Paris

 TRANSPORTATION: Eurostar via Trainline (2 hr 29 min, direct route, $104)

 To make the most of our time when visiting Paris, France for a day, we woke up at the crack of dawn, catching the Eurostar from London St Pancras Int’l to Paris Gare du Nord at 6:01 AM.
 The journey offers a perfect opportunity to grab some much-needed sleep or catch up on work.
-I brought a sleep eye mask, but napping was much easier said than done.
+I brought an eye mask, but actually falling asleep was much easier said than done.
 The train offers food, drinks, chargers – basically everything you need to enjoy the ride, and the roomy seats are much more comfortable than a cramped flight.
 Plus, you can sidestep all the airport hassles!

 Information display inside Paris public transportation showing the time and a message about food options.

-The ride is a breezy two and a half hours, but there's a time change to consider, so you'll roll into Paris around 9:30 a.m.
-Our tickets cost $104 total, but be sure to check all the requirements, especially the arrival time.
+The ride is a breezy two and a half hours, but there's a time change to consider, so you'll roll into Paris around 9:30 AM.
+Our roundtrip tickets cost $104 total, but be sure to check all the requirements, especially the recommended station arrival time.

-Arriving at the train station just 10 minutes before departure (like we did) is highly discouraged – you'll need to go through passport control since you're crossing borders.
+Arriving at the train station just 10 minutes before the departure time (like we did) is highly discouraged – you'll need to go through passport control since you're crossing country borders.
 We talked our way onto the train, but it's better to be safe than sorry.

 What to Do in Paris?